yaya2devops/aws-cloud-project-bootcamp/journal/week2.md

-## Troubleshoot
+## Hm, Troubleshoot
 <img src="assets/week2/heyhoney/8 troubleshoot solution.png">

-added this
+Added this
 ```
 # Show this in the logs within the backend-flask app (STDOUT)
 simple_processor = SimpleSpanProcessor(ConsoleSpanExporter())
 provider.add_span_processor(simple_processor)
 ```

-and imported its librairy
+and imported its library
 ```
 from opentelemetry.sdk.trace.export import ConsoleSpanExporter, SimpleSpanProcessor
 ```

-and then go try the endpoint once more
+and then went to try the endpoint once more

 Oh it shows data now!